shaik1002/biggitlabbomb/doc/user/project/working_with_projects.md

 1. In the **Unarchive project** section, select **Unarchive project**.
 1. To confirm, select **OK**.

-The deployed Pages are not restored and you must rerun the pipeline.

 ## View project activity

 To view the activity of a project: